sailfishos/python3/Doc/c-api/exceptions.rst

       Do not compare the return value to a specific exception; use :c:func:`PyErr_ExceptionMatches` instead, shown below.
-(The comparison could easily fail since the exception may be an instance instead of a class, in the case of a class exception, or it may the a subclass of the expected exception.)
+(The comparison could easily fail since the exception may be an instance instead of a class, in the case of a class exception, or it may be a subclass of the expected exception.)

 .. c:function:: int PyErr_ExceptionMatches(PyObject *exc)